 There is something extra special about smaller festivals, a kind of sense of community and, if you’re really lucky, a chance to come away feeling like you’ve been privileged to experience something quite unique… Combine that with visiting a festival somewhere you’ve never been before and it gets even more exciting!

-This list compiles a combination of camping festivals and multi-venue city festivals – but there are a few things that all of these European parties have in common; they are small and unique and you’ve probably never heard of them!
+This list compiles a combination of camping festivals and multi-venue city festivals – but there are a few things that all of these European parties have in common; they are small, unique and boutique and you might not have ever heard of them!
 You won’t find any big corporate arena festivals here… these are the best I could find in independent and intimate festival gatherings across the continent over ten weekends in summer 2019!

 Meadows in the Mountains